Washah/ReadMe/README.md

 I am currently working on huge projects to showcase the talents I gained in the full stack course.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Washah)](https://github.com/anuraghazra/github-readme-stats)

+## Feedback

+If you have any feedback, please reach out to us at washah.mo@gmail.com